Correvio Pharma Corp. – Consenus Indicates Potential 163.4% Upside

-Correvio Pharma Corp. found using ticker (CORV) now have 2 analysts covering the stock with the consensus suggesting a rating of ‘Hold’.
-The target price ranges between 1.75 and 0.42 calculating the mean target price we have 1.08.
-Now with the previous closing price of 0.41 this now indicates there is a potential upside of 163.4%.
-The 50 day moving average now sits at 0.37 and the 200 moving average now moves to 0.91.
+Correvio Pharma Corp. found using ticker (CORV) now have 2 analysts in total covering the stock.
+The consensus rating is ‘Hold’.
+The target price ranges between 1.75 and 0.42 with a mean TP of 1.08.
+With the stocks previous close at 0.41 this indicates there is a potential upside of 163.4%.
+The 50 day MA is 0.38 and the 200 day moving average is 0.88.
 The company has a market cap of $27m.
-Company Website: http://www.correvio.com
+You can visit the company’s website by visiting: http://www.correvio.com

 Correvio Pharma Corp., a specialty pharmaceutical company, engages in developing therapeutics worldwide.
 Its portfolio of marketed brands comprise Aggrastat (tirofiban hydrochloride) for patients with acute coronary syndrome; and Brinavess (vernakalant IV) for the rapid conversion of recent onset atrial fibrillation to sinus rhythm.
 The company also offers ESMOCARD and ESMOCARD LYO, a short acting beta blocker for the treatment of supraventricular tachycardia and control of the ventricular rate in patients with atrial fibrillation; Trevyent, a development stage drug/device combination product for pulmonary arterial hypertension; Xydalba, a treatment for acute bacterial skin and skin structure infections; and Zevtera/Mabelio, a cephalosporin antibiotic for intravenous administration with rapid bactericidal activity.
 Correvio Pharma Corp. was incorporated in 2018 and is headquartered in Vancouver, Canada.